nest/nestml/doc/nestml_language/nestml_language_concepts.rst

 ----------

 ..
 [1] Morrison A, Diesmann M (2008).
 Maintaining causality in discrete time neuronal network simulations.
 Lectures in Supercomputational Neurosciences: Dynamics in Complex Brain Networks, 267-278.

+..
+[2] Stefan Rotter and Markus Diesmann.
+Exact digital simulation of time-invariant linear systems with applications to neuronal modeling.
+Biol.
+Cybern.
+81, 381±402 (1999)